usegalaxy-eu/operations/README.md

 ### 7 days before downtime

-- Write an announcment about the Galaxy downtime explaining what is being upgraded.
+- (If necessary) Write an announcment about the Galaxy downtime explaining what is being upgraded.
 Be sure to link to the release annoucement.

 ### 1 day before downtime